medinajorge/PR_animal_tracking/README.md

 ## Usage

 Run the scripts under the `forecasting/scripts` directory for time-demanding computations.
 Use the `forecast.ipynb` notebook for interactive computation and plotting.
+To download complementary environmental variables from the [Copernicus ERA5 dataset](https://cds.climate.copernicus.eu/doi/10.24381/cds.adbb2d47) adjust the scripts within `ERA5-Land-data-analysis-main`.

 ## Installation